 Some evening time will be devoted to an introduction to the area, a presentation about photo techniques we will work on, a one-on-one session for each participant with Evelyn/Ted to get some constructive feedback on your photos, a screening and discussion of participants’ images.
 Photographers should bring whatever camera you prefer to use.
 Your best tools are your eyes, your willingness to experiment with what you have, and your engagement in your surroundings.

 Do you have a spouse who would love to see this side of Austria but has less interest in photography?
-We provide a concurrent itinerary for non-photographer partners, at a reduced rate.
-They visit the same places at the same time, but move at a different pace and may enjoy some alternate activities.
 This tour will be a delight for photographers and non-photographer partners alike.